paulvi/eclipse-node-ide/Hints.md

 ![Eclipse-Configure-JSON-Association.PNG](Pictures/Eclipse-Configure-JSON-Association.PNG)

-JSON means JavaScript Object Notation, so you just have to have any JavaScript editor and associate the *.json files with it:
+JSON means JavaScript Object Notation, so you just have to have any JavaScript editor and associate the *.json files with it (this is default since Nodeclipse 0.4):

     Window > Preferences
     General > Editors > File Associations